-The Village continued construction on the new sewer interceptor to service the commercial and industrial area surrounding Bourbonnais Parkway and the new I-57 interchange with an expected completion in early 2021.
+The Village continued construction on the new sewer interceptor to service the development area surrounding Bourbonnais Parkway and the new I-57 interchange which was completed in the fall of 2021.

-Also, with the completion of the new I-57 interchange, the Village saw the opening of the first development to the area in January 2020.
 The Village expects to see more commercial and industrial development in that corridor in the near future.

-Construction began on a drainage project that will allow for Riverside Healthcare's expansion, adding another large medical facility to the North Convent Street healthcare corridor.
+Construction continued on a drainage project that will allow for Riverside Healthcare's expansion, adding another large medical facility to the North Convent Street healthcare corridor.
+This project was completed in the summer of 2021.